Science

 Year 9

-Before students embark on the GCSE course there is a consolidation period of key stage 3 content and skills.
+Science is taught is a spiral curriculum where topics are revisited in increasing complexity in each key stage and so before students embark on the GCSE course there is a consolidation period during Year 9 of key stage 3 content and skills.
 Students will be reminded of how to plan a scientific investigation, key scientific terminology, graph skills and practical write-up skills.
-In addition, a required practical activity for each subject (Physics – Hooke’s Law, Biology – Reaction time and Chemistry – Rates of reaction) will be completed during this time to reinforce these skills.
+In addition, a required practical activity for each subject (Physics – Hookeʼs Law, Biology – Reaction time and Chemistry – Rates of reaction) will be completed during this time to apply these skills.

 After the October half-term, students will begin the GCSE course content covering topics from the Combined Science course (Biology, Chemistry and Physics) schemes of learning.